 The CFO was concerned with the increasing cost of the company.
 The restructuring of the sales department and the expansion of the marketing function had been expensive.
-Also the recent build up of an off shore development center had been expensive The return had not yet materialized.
+Also, the recent build-up of an offshore development centre had been expensive The return had not yet materialized.
 “We must keep an eye on the expenses.”

 The marketing manager, who was brought on board 5 months ago, was preparing for international activities and thought the international project was the most important.

-The Board Member B agreed with board member A, but found that the company should explore OEM opportunities for the software.
+Board Member B agreed with board member A but found that the company should explore OEM opportunities for the software.
 “There must be software companies out there, which have old technology, and could benefit from replacing their outdated platforms with our new technology.”

-The discussion quickly came to a consensus that the 6 sources could be grouped in two groups A and B. The sources of growth in each group could then be of equal importance.
+The discussion quickly came to a consensus that the 6 sources could be grouped into two groups A and B. The sources of growth in each group could then be of equal importance.